graezykev/ts-eslint-standard-js/README.md

 What's more, your `lint` script might include additional flags or options specific to your project.
 NPM scripts, with more semantic indicators, allow you to abstract away those complex commands or tool configurations.

-I have another post on [How to Normalize Your Git Commit and Push Processes](https://github.com/graezykev/normalise-your-git-commit-and-push/blob/main/steps.md), leveraging the NPM scripts.
+I have another post on [Streamline Your Workflow: A Guide to Normalising Git Commit and Push Processes](https://github.com/graezykev/normalise-your-git-commit-and-push), leveraging the NPM scripts.
 Check it out for more ideas that can enhance your workflow.

 ## 5. Linting React & React Hooks